MozillaFoundation/foundation.mozilla.org/README.md

 - Run `inv docker-makemessages` from your `foundation.mozilla.org` repository.
 - Files should have been updated in your `fomo-l10n` repository.
 You can now create a pull-request.

+### Getting the latest translations for local dev

+Latest translations are uploaded to S3.
+To get them, run:
+- `curl -o translations.tar https://foundation-site-translations.s3.amazonaws.com/translations.tar`
+- `tar -C network-api -xvf translations.tar`

+You don't need to run `compilemessages` and it works for both pipenv or docker workflows.

+The `translations_github_commit_[...]` file from the archive is only used for debug purposes on Heroku.
+It can be safely deleted if needed.

 ## Contributing